Are Premium Bonds a good investment?

-Which means that in the past 46 years that I have held them, I have won absolutely nothing in Premium Bond prizes.
+Which means that in the past 46 years I’ve held them, I have won absolutely nothing in Premium Bond prizes.

 What are the odds of winning on Premium Bonds?

-The rate of interest on Premium Bonds is based on a monthly prize draw, currently the annual prize rate is a whopping 1.3%.
+The rate of interest on Premium Bonds is based on a monthly prize draw.
+Currently, the annual prize rate is a modest 1.3%.

 This means that, for every £1,000 invested in Premium Bonds, you would, on average, receive £10 a year in interest/prize money.